konveyor/move2kube-transformers/README.md

 # Move2Kube Transformers

-A repository for sharing custom tranformers for Move2Kube.
+A repository for sharing custom transformers for Move2Kube.